 Improve product photography

-22% of returns are because what arrived to the customer did not match what was shown in the product shots.
+22% of returns are because what the customer received did not match what was shown in the product shots.
 Remember that the tactics that make product shots look amazing, can also make them less accurate, especially lighting.